MrDesjardins/TypeScriptReactBoilerplate/readme.md

-# Boilerplate for TypeScript Project
+# Boilerplate for TypeScript and React Project

-Boilerplate for using TypeScript with a small web server.
-Ideal for testing small code in TypeScript.
+Boilerplate for using TypeScript with React with a small web server.
+Ideal for testing small code in TypeScript and React.

 - TypeScript
 - Typings/@Types